brainstem-org/brainstem_support/docs/tutorials/sharing-project-publicly.md

 > - All modules (behaviors, data acquisition, manipulations) associated with these sessions
 > - All collections and cohorts within the project

-## Personal Attributes Public Sharing
+## Public Sharing of related Personal Attributes

 When using personal attributes in public projects, certain components must also be individually shared:
 - Behavioral paradigms